Skip to main content

 Output

-When using API profiles, output returned to the caller must be specified in an output block.
+When using the workflows API, output returned to the caller must be specified in an output block.
 This takes the following values:

 • data - (map[string]any: <optional>) - any output information to be returned to the caller.